holochain/holochain-rust/doc/architecture/decisions/0015-container-api.md

 * We can build several separate pieces independently against the specified API
-* We can build different container implementations for different contexts but have components that rely on a the existence of a container be decoupled from those specific implementations.
+* We can build different container implementations for different contexts but have components that rely on the existence of a container decoupled from those specific implementations.
   Components that rely on and could use this API:
   * any kind of GUI
   * app composition code like bridging
   * external web UI
-  * Holo apps, orchastrating hosted apps
+  * Services orchastrating several hosted apps
-  * Holo admin UI
-  * Holo light-client bridge